-She is the dam of Dance Number, winner of the Beldame Stakes who then in turn would produce Rhythm and Not For Love, the latter of which is the broodmare sire of California Chrome.
+She is the dam of Dance Number, winner of the Beldame Stakes who then in turn produced Rhythm and Not For Love, the latter of which is the broodmare sire of California Chrome.
 Numbered Account was also the dam of Private Account, winner of the Jim Dandy Stakes and the Widener and Gulfstream Handicaps.
 Private Account had a successful career as a sire getting 11% stakes winners including the great unbeaten mare Personal Ensign.

 Hopespringseternal is the dam of top sire Miswaki.
 Miswaki is acclaimed as one of the better broodmare sires in recent history.
 Classic winners Galileo, Daylami, Landseer and Sea The Stars, as well as major group/grade one stakes winners Dalakhani, Captain Rio, Hernando, Talkin’ Man and Johan Quatz are all produced from daughters of Miswaki.

 Multi stakes winner Relaxing was inbred to La Troienne 4 x 4.
 She would produce Cadillacing and Eclipse Award Champion Two Year Old Easy Goer both by Alydar.

 Alluvial was the dam of two time champion Slew O’ Gold, Belmont Stakes winner Coastal, and grade one stakes producer Dokki.